ResearchScientist/Notes-Python/Helsinki/ch1/ch1.md

 # List Comprehension

-A one line manner of writing a
+List comprehension is shorthand for making a list.
+It is an alternate method to using a for loop.

+[ someExpression `for` someElement `in` someIterable someOptionalClause ]

-Via for loop.
+Via traditional for loop.
 ```python
 l = []
 for i in range(1,11):